 When the materials from PASS and those listed above have been received, your application will be complete, and a determination will be made as to which candidates will be interviewed.

 Interviews are conducted by invitation only on dates to be specified later.
-Those candidates who we wish to interview will be contacted early in the fall with more details.
+Candidates we wish to interview will be contacted in the early fall with more details.